Sprint Acquires Virgin - Sprint's prepaid brand options continued

 This

-very viable approach, the purchase of Virgin Mobile USA really does
+very viable approach, the purchase of Virgin Mobile USA really did

 change the conclusion I made in that discussion.
 I believe